ShuhuaGao/WPF-Examples/StyletStarter/doc/readme.md

 (Of course, the above two commands can be executed in any terminal outside VS, like the CMD, PowerShell, or Windows Terminal, etc. Just make sure that the root directory is correct, i.e., the one containing the VS solution file.)

 Right click the added *StyletStarter.Wpf* project and set it as a Startup Project.
-Now you can start the program to confirm that everying is fine.
+Now you can start the program to confirm that everything is fine.
 An empty *Stylet* app shows up with a line of text "Hello Stylet!".

 Note that the dependency of the project *StyletStarter.Wpf* on *Stylet* has already been added with the above template generation.
 Now we simply need to add dependency on our previous *StyletStarter.Core* project.
 Right click "Dependencies" of the *StyletStarter.Wpf* project and choose "Add Project Reference".
 Now the solution structure looks like